getsentry/sentry-docs/docs/api/events/get-group-details.rst

     the group (the bar graph), some overall numbers (number of comments, user reports) as well as the summarized event data.

-    :pparam int group_id: the ID of the group to retrieve.
+    :pparam string group_id: the ID of the group to retrieve.
     :auth: required

     :http-method: GET